 As a half-Chinese dwarf named Billy Kwan and Jill’s best friend, Linda Hunt’s role earned her an Academy Award for Best Supporting Actress.
 The film had a budget of $6 million and made $2.9 million at the box office after its release on December 17, 1982.

 Rotten Tomatoes: 97%

 Ghostbusters (1984) is a horror-comedy whose success launched a franchise.
-This movie went through a tumultuous journey and had to rewrite the original script completely.
-The sequels are Ghostbusters (1989), Ghostbusters (2016), and Ghostbusters: Afterlife (2021).
+This movie went through a tumultuous journey and there even was a need to rewrite the original script completely.
+The sequels are Ghostbusters II (1989), Ghostbusters (2016), and Ghostbusters: Afterlife (2021).

 The first film revolves around the ghost-hunting parapsychology trio of Bill Murray as Peter Venkman, and Ramis as Egon Spengler, Aykroyd as Ray Stantz.
 The trio notices supernatural activity in the New York Public Library.

 They started a team known as the ‘Ghostbusters’ at an abandoned firehouse following their unemployment at Columbia University.
 They develop nuclear equipment to catch ghosts.
 Weaver plays the role of a cellist who calls this group after opening up her refrigerator to a demon.
 The movie made $238 million in 1984-85.

 Sigourney Weaver can carry any movie flawlessly and is rarely weak.
 She was and continues to be a Hollywood icon and has cemented herself as a legend in her own right.